gbulmer/openstm32hw/Orone-mini-v0/README.md

 3. USB Electro-static Discharge (ESD) protecting the Host PC and Orone-mini
 4. Socket for easier-to-connect external power
 5. Power-on indicator
+6. Reduced-cost of capacitor C1 by using larger size (2917/7343)
-6. Access to all STM32F signals; two are not connected to header pins
+7. Access to all STM32F signals; two are not connected to header pins
+8. Access to the USB input voltage (after polyfuse protection)
+9. Access to diode-protected but unregulated input voltage
+10. USB 'DISC' signal on 2 x 0.1" header to simplify STM32F303 USB boot

 These boards are designed to be DIY-assemblable, but otherwise software and signal compatible with Maple-mini.